Analysis | Trump’s Covid Treatment and What the Options Are

-Trump’s doctor said Oct.
-2 that “as a precautionary measure” the president had received a dose of an antibody cocktail made by Regeneron Pharmaceuticals Inc. Early studies indicate the treatment may help treat coronavirus patients outside of the hospital by reducing virus levels.
+Before he left the White House for the hospital on Dec.
+2, Trump received a dose of an experimental antibody cocktail made by Regeneron Pharmaceuticals Inc. Early studies indicate the treatment may help treat coronavirus patients by reducing virus levels.
 Usually, patients don’t have access to experimental treatments unless they are part of a clinical trial.
-Companies such as Regeneron consider special requests for so-called compassionate use in limited circumstance.
-Regeneron says its policy is intended for patients with serious or life-threatening conditions who have no other viable treatment option and are unable to participate in a trial; the company says its first priority is to ensure sufficient supply of its antibody therapy for clinical testing.
+Companies such as Regeneron consider special requests for so-called compassionate use in limited circumstances.

-• Remdesivir, an antiviral drug and the first medication backed by early clinical data, has been authorized to fight the virus in a number of countries.
+• In the hospital, Trump was given remdesivir, an antiviral drug and the first medication backed by early clinical data.
 It was cleared by the U.S. Food and Drug Administration May 1 for emergency use after research showed that the medicine, made by Gilead Sciences Inc., helped hospitalized patients recover from Covid-19 more quickly than standard care alone.

-• The low-cost, anti-inflammatory drug dexamethasone improved survival in patients with Covid-19 who needed breathing assistance in a University of Oxford study published in June, becoming the first treatment to show life-saving promise months into the pandemic.
-Made by drugmakers including Mylan NV and Merck & Co., it’s been available as a generic for decades.
-Dexamethasone is useful against one of Covid-19’s most destructive effects: excessive inflammation, sometimes called a cytokine storm, resulting from the body’s desperate effort to get rid of the virus.
-The damage from the storm can be worse than the viral infection itself.
+• Trump’s doctors also said he’s been given the low-cost, anti-inflammatory drug dexamethasone.
+In June, a University of Oxford study showed the commonly used steroid improved survival in patients with Covid-19 who needed breathing assistance.
+It became the first treatment to show life-saving promise months into the pandemic.
+Made by drugmakers including Mylan NV and Merck & Co., dexamethasone is useful against one of Covid-19’s most destructive effects: excessive inflammation, sometimes called a cytokine storm, which can be worse than the viral infection itself.

 • Because Covid-19 can cause blood clots that destroy people’s organs, some doctors are finding it helpful to treat patients with blood thinners.